An Analytical Approach for Insulin-like Growth Factor Receptor 1 and Mammalian Target of Rapamycin Blockades in Ewing Sarcoma: Results

 which is simply the sum all Ricci curvature over direct and indirect pathways.
 The decision to employ this definition as opposed to simply summing over direct interactions is due to the fact that we would like to measure activity of a particular protein with respect to all other proteins in the context of robustness/fragility.
 Thus, unlike differential expression, scalar curvature defined in this manner measures \textbf{\emph{hidden effects}} due to the underlying network.
 To this end, Table \ref{table:IGF_scalar} and Table \ref{table:mTor_Scalar} present several different proteins and their scalar curvature under drug resistant, drug sensitive, and untreated cases.

 Interestingly, we observe in Table \ref{table:IGF_scalar} those direct/indirect pathways involved with particular proteins, i.e., IRS1, that are in the ``neighborhood of'' of IGF-1R and IR-$\alpha$ elicit an increase to their robustness from drug sensitive samples to drug resistant samples.
 On the other hand, mTOR seems, for the most part, unaffected by OSI-906/NVP-ADW-742 treatment as compared to the relative change in Table \ref{table:mTor_Scalar}.
-This is in line with prior reports, which suggest the single-agent IGF-1R directed therapies are rarely potent enough to completely inhibit mTOR and its downstream effectors \cite{Jiang2015}.
-As seen in Figure \ref{fig:mtor_treated}, this direct quantitative effect from the treatment of MK8669 with regards to mTOR fragility is what one would expect when targeting a particular protein.
+As seen in Figure \ref{fig:mtor_treated} This direct quantitative effect from the treatment of MK8669 with regards to mTOR fragility is what one would expect when targeting a particular protein.

 Moreover, several other insights are noted.
 In particular, treatment with MK8669 responds to an increase activation of IRS1 as opposed to OSI-906/NVP-ADW-742.
-This is expected, as others have reported that mTORi disturb the negative feedback loop upon IRS-1 by p70S6K \cite{Shi2005,Sun,Wan,Reilly}.
 Another protein, PRAS40, apart of the mTOR complex I (mTORC1), elicited an increase in fragility when treated with MK8669.
 Biologically, this falls in line with previous understanding of mTORC1 sensitivity to such targeting.
 The opposite effects were registered in IGF-1R samples providing further (yet very limited) evidence that mTOR serves as a powerful feedback structure when solely inhibiting IGF-1R \cite{Schwartz}.
-In short, while such results are very preliminary, much of the biological understanding seen in previous literature holds true in our analysis on curvature on this small set of samples.
+In short, while such results are very preliminary, much of the biological understanding seen in previous literature aligned with our analysis on curvature on this small set of samples.